What is the Commission’s view on limiting human rights during COVID-19?

 We must make sure that any restrictions are temporary and do not erode our freedoms longer term, such as by increasing surveillance or authorising intrusions on our privacy.

-The COVID-19 pandemic is a global challenge that has required extraordinary measures to protect public health.
-Governments across Australia have acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable at this time.
+The COVID-19 pandemic continues to be a global challenge that required extraordinary measures to protect public health.
+Governments across Australia acted swiftly to protect everyone’s rights to life, health and to an adequate standard of living, while also focusing efforts on groups who are particularly vulnerable.

-To protect against the spread of the virus, difficult decisions have had to be made about restricting some basic human rights – such as freedom of movement and association.
+To protect against the spread of the virus, difficult decisions were made about restricting some basic human rights – such as freedom of movement and association.

 Governments are working hard to protect people, but their actions can sometimes result in limitations of human rights.
 This can especially be the case when significant decisions have necessarily been made quickly, and previously untested policy solutions are implemented.

-During the pandemic, many decisions have been made at the National Cabinet – not in Parliament – and the responsibility for implementing those decisions has been split between federal, state and territory governments.
+During the pandemic, many decisions were made at the National Cabinet – not in Parliament – and the responsibility for implementing those decisions has been split between federal, state and territory governments.
 This complicates the ability to ensure proper human rights scrutiny of the measures.

-The Commission has offered our assistance to State and Territory human rights bodies during this time.
+The Commission offered our assistance to State and Territory human rights bodies during the pandemic.